templecloud/website/README.md

 ### Markdown Rules

-We are using the standard rules though we added a few that are specific to Scratchapixel.
-Because in Scratchapixel we want to have a little something a little more sophisticated than what's offered by the basic rules (like notes, marking a paragraph as important, etc.).
+We are using some of the standard rules but we added a few that are specific to Scratchapixel.
+Because we want to have something a little more sophisticated (and sometimes more control too) than what's possible with the basic rules (like adding notes, marking a paragraph as important, etc.).

 **Standard Markdown rules**:
 - **Italic**: \_italic_